Gesshō-ji: Overview

 Gesshō-ji is located adjacent to Matsue Municipal First Junior High School.
-TIt was the location of a Zen temple called Toun-ji, whch had been in ruins for a long time, but Matsudaira Naomasa, the first daimyō of Matsue, rebuilt it in 1664 as the bodaiji to house the memorial tablet of his birth mother, whose dharma name was Gesshō-in.
+It was the location of a Zen temple called Toun-ji, whch had been in ruins for a long time, but Matsudaira Naomasa, the first daimyō of Matsue, rebuilt it in 1664 as the bodaiji to house the memorial tablet of his birth mother, whose dharma name was Gesshō-in.
 After Naomasa died in Edo in 1666, his remains were taken back to Matsue per his deathbed wishes, and a mausoleum was built within the temple grounds.
 The gate of this mausoleum is a Shimane Prefecture Tangible Cultural Property.
 The mausoleums of the first to ninth daimyō remain in extremely good condition.

 The mausoleum of the seventh daimyō, Matsudaira Harusato (Fumai), who was famous as a tea master, features magnificent wooden carvings, and its gate is also a Shimane Prefecture Tangible Cultural Property.
 The grave of the Edo period sumo wrestler Raiden Tameemon is also located at this temple.

 The temple was largely destroyed in a fire in 1716, but the main hall was rebuilt.
 Following the Meiji restoration, due to the government's anti-Buddhist movement, the main hall was destroyed again, but the graveyard remained almost completely intact.